 So, you’ve seen the Little Mermaid, taken a tour of Christiania and visited the Tivoli Gardens.
 What next?!
-There’s still a lot of the Danish capital to discover, and the best way to get a more local look at the city is to wander off the beaten path.
-Here are 7 spots to check out the next time you catch flights to Copenhagen.
+There’s a lot to discover in the Danish capital, and the best way to get a more local look at the city is to wander off the beaten path.
+Here are 7 spots to check out the next time you catch a flight to Copenhagen.

 1. Royal Library Garden

 The beautiful Christiansborg Palace is currently the home of the Danish parliament.
 But tucked away behind it are the equally beautiful Royal Library Gardens.
 This green oasis is the perfect place to spend a sunny afternoon if you want to take a break from the city.
-Head through the gates on Parliament Square to discover the statues, flower beds and 8 metre high copper water feature of the gardens, which are open from 6am – 10pm daily.
+Head through the gates on Parliament Square to discover the statues, flower beds and 8-metre-high copper water feature of the gardens, which are open from 6 am to 10 pm daily.

 2. Assistens Cemetery

-Copenhagen is associated with many famous Danes but none so much as Hans Christian Andersen.
-You can visit his final resting place in Assistens Cemetery in Nørrebro.
-He isn’t the only famous figure buried here: you can also find the graves of Hans Scherfig, Søren Kirkegaard and Niels Bohr among the 300,000 which occupy the grounds.
-A stunning setting and guided tours, held in Danish and English, make this a must see if you want to head off the beaten path and discover a site of significant cultural heritage in Copenhagen.
+Copenhagen is associated with many famous Danes, but none so much as Hans Christian Andersen.
+You can visit his resting place in Assistens Cemetery in Nørrebro.
+He isn’t the only famous figure buried here: among the 300,000 graves, you can also find those of Hans Scherfig, Søren Kirkegaard and Niels Bohr.
+A stunning setting and guided tours, held in Danish and English, make this a must-see if you want to head off the beaten path and discover a site of significant cultural heritage in Copenhagen.

-The pretty cobble-stone streets of the Christianshavn neighbourhood are truly charming, especially those which run alongside the canal.
-Originally intended as an independent merchant’s town, the area was eventually integrated into Copenhagen itself and retains a nautical vibe to this day.
+The cobble-stone streets of the Christianshavn neighbourhood are charming, especially those which run alongside the canal.
+Originally intended as an independent merchants’ town, the area was eventually integrated into Copenhagen, but retains a nautical vibe to this day.
 Seek out Overgaden neden Vandet and Overgaden oven Vandet, two lanes on either side of the canal which are lined with yachts and quaint little houseboats.
 This is a great spot to rent a row boat on a warm summer’s day, or you can enjoy a cup of coffee and a traditional Danish cake at the café on the water.

 4. The Meatpacking District

-Folketeatret – or the People’s Theatre – is the oldest public theatre in all of Denmark and celebrated its 150th anniversary in 2007.
-Today, it hosts a wide range of performances that are meant for an international audience.
-You’ll find everything here from modern drama, to original Danish performances and classic plays.
+Folketeatret – or the People’s Theatre – is the oldest public theatre in all of Denmark and celebrated its 160th anniversary in 2017.
+Today, it hosts a wide range of performances for an international audience.
+You’ll find everything here from modern drama to original Danish performances and classic plays.